 Coronavirus: 48-hour ban on all flights from Britain due to fears over new virus strain

-Flight suspension applies from midnight, ferry serices to continue; no change for North
+Flight suspension from midnight, ferries to carry hauliers only; no change for North

-The Government has announced a 48-hour ban starting at midnight tonight on all flights arriving into Ireland from Britain.

-The Taoiseach, the Tánaiste, the Minister for Transport and the Minister for Health held detailed discussions on Sunday and decided that “in the interests of public health, people in Britain, regardless of nationality, should not travel to Ireland, by air or by sea.”
+A 48-hour ban on all flights arriving into the Republic from Britain comes into force at midnight tonight as part of an emergency response to growing concern over a new variant of Covid-19 that is reported to be spreading rapidly in southeast England.

 Irish in Britain - share your stories